-When pupils have had boxes marked with any of the letters noted here (an MML2), they have fallen below the expectation of that aspect of the code of conduct.
+When pupils have an MML3, they have fallen below the expectation of that aspect of the code of conduct.
 Pupils will discuss ways to improve with form teachers and Heads of Year.
 A build-up of MMLs will lead to more serious sanctions.
 Accumulation of 6 MMLs (they can be for the same or for a variety of misdemeanours) will result in the issuing of a demerit by the form teacher.
-Where pupils are unable to produce their planners in order to receive an MML or demerit, slips will be available in the staff work room to be filled in and passed on to the form teacher, who will then record the MML or demerit.
-MMLs will be totalled weekly by the form teacher.